dueca/dueca/doc/tuning-linux.md

                 Viewport   0 0
                 Depth     24
         EndSubSection
       EndSection
-@endverbatim

   The identifier links back to the server layout.

-<li> Then the card, since multiple cards are used in the system, needs
-to be identified.
+- Then the card, since multiple cards are used in the system, needs to be identified.
 Run the lspci command to find your graphics cards (and some trial to see which is which), and specify a card for the X configuration.
 In this case, two projectors are attached to the card, and we use the nvidia "TwinView" option to treat these two as a single large display.
 Later, in generating the image, you can use two viewports or two windows to draw the graphics.

-@verbatim
       Section "Device"
         Identifier  "Card1"
         Driver      "nvidia"
         VendorName  "nVidia Corporation"